French Institute of Estonia: Academic and scientific cooperation

 A space is dedicated to Campus France, in the premises of the IFE; it is an information centre for higher education and French courses in France.
 A performance is held weekly.

-Digital cooperation
+Digital and innovation cooperation

 The creation of a digital innovation cooperation in 2016 has made it possible to implement a strategy to promote French expertise in the field of digital and bring together decision-makers and civil society of the two countries.
+The previous attaché in charge of innovation and technology have been Geoffroy Berson, Sebastien Leroux, Nathan Marcel-Millet and Danaë Di Salvo.